• Recipes

 If you need to soak for longer than 12 hours be sure to strain and rinse the quinoa and replace it with fresh water for additional time if needed/desired.
 Add a splash of apple cider vinegar and warm purified water for optimal results.
 Drain and rinse quinoa in a fine mesh strainer.
 Check out this helpful guide to learn more about the benefits of sprouting quinoa!

-Soaking overnight or longer: minimum of 1 cup liquid no matter how much quinoa!
+Soaking overnight or longer- Minimum of 1 cup liquid, no matter how much quinoa (in Instant Pot)!

-1. Cook quinoa on the stove or in the instant pot.
+Step 1: Cook quinoa on the stove or in the Instant Pot.

-A black skillet and spoon with cooked tri-color quinoa with cooking fresh spinach being stirred in
+A black skillet and spoon with cooked tri-color quinoa with fresh spinach being stirred in.

-2. Fluff quinoa with a fork add oil and ¼ cup of clean water to the bottom of the pan to avoid burning the quinoa.
-The water will evaporate with cooking.
+Step 2: Fluff quinoa with a fork, add oil and ¼ cup of water to the bottom of the pan to avoid burning the quinoa.
+The water will evaporate during cooking.
 Add baby spinach handfuls at a time while stirring until it wilts.

-a white bowl with blue flowers painted on it with pesto chicken quinoa bowl mixed together quinoa and chicken mixture with feta tomatoes spinach, basil and basil pesto sauce
+Pesto chicken quinoa bowl with quinoa and chicken mixture with feta, tomatoes, spinach, basil, and basil pesto sauce.

 Mix in cut chicken, crumbed feta, and Basil flakes.